15 Top-Rated Resorts in the Catskills, NY

 Accommodation: Callicoon Hills

-This recently renovated resort treats guests to a modern version of the classic Catskills vacation experience.
-The resort provides everything you need for a relaxing getaway of rest and recreation.
+This recently renovated resort treats you to a modern version of the classic Catskills vacation experience.
+The resort provides everything you need for a relaxing and rejuvenating getaway.

-Nestled in a picturesque mountain valley near the quaint town of Callicoon, the Callicoon Hills resort has 65 guest rooms in five different buildings, including a refurbished Boarding House built in the early 1900s and a mid-century Pool House.
+The Callicoon Hills resort nestles in a picturesque mountain valley near the quaint town of Callicoon.
+You can choose from guest rooms in three different buildings, including a refurbished Boarding House built in the early 1900s and a mid-century Pool House.
 The historic Boarding House has a coffee shop.

 Guest rooms are decorated in a contemporary, artsy, eclectic style, with custom-built furniture.
-Some visitors may appreciate that the accommodations do not have televisions, adding to the quiet environment.
+Some visitors may appreciate that the accommodations do not have televisions, adding to the tranquility of your stay.

 13. Melour Resort, Tannersville